Iowa Victim Information & Notification Everyday (IowaVINE)

 To view a VINE tutorial video, click here.

 Click here to see an IowaVINE statewide status map.
 The IowaVINE operational status of each county jail is displayed on the map.

 Click here to display and print an IowaVINE fact sheet.

 Click here to display a quick reference guide on how to register for IowaVINE.

 Click for a sample IowaVINE Brochure in English or Spanish.
-To order brochures, email Becky Bell.
+To order brochures, email CVAD info.

 Click button on left to register for IowaVINE or for custody status updates.